-The wind farm will be constructed around the southern and western sides of Mt Gellibrand itself.
+Mt Gellibrand Wind Farm is located 25 kilometres east of Colac and 17km west of Winchelsea in the Colac Otway Shire on Victoria’s Western Plains.
+The wind farm has been constructed around the southern and western sides of Mt Gellibrand itself.
 These open and partly elevated plains make the site an ideal location for a wind farm.

-In July 2016 ACCIONA Energy successfully won the tender held by the Victorian State Government for the purchase of green energy certificates linked to renewable energy generated in Victoria.
+ACCIONA obtained final Development Plan approval from the State Government in 2012, allowing construction to commence.
+In July 2016, ACCIONA successfully won the tender held by the Victorian State Government for the purchase of green energy certificates linked to renewable energy generated in Victoria.